danieltomasz/danieltomasz.github.io/content/posts/pdf-quarto-tips.md

     - chapters/chapter1.md
 ```

 I want to all of my content of to live in the 'chapters' folder.
  Unfortunately currently in `quatro` users always need to include `index.md` (it makes sense when generating `html` as output, but not always when generating `pdf`).

 I can leave the `index.md` file empty, but then I will have an empty page between my table of content and first chapter.
 I can include the first chapter into index.md but then we were hitting the same problem on smaller scale again.

-### My solution
+## My Solution

 By default, latex is adding a page break after each chapter, and the `index.md` file is treated as a chapter, even if empty.
 As a hack, I am hiding the problem by relaxing `\clearpage` behaviour in latex.

 I am leaving my `index.md` file almost empty, I'm just adding this latex code [^1]: